Everything you wanted to know about Babywearing

 What should your baby wear in a sling?

 Well that depends on the weather, and the sling!
 But for a general rule, consider how many layers your baby will be carried in.
-A stretchy wrap like Amawrap for example has three thin layers, a buckle carrier may have one very thick sewn layer.
-Factor that in.
+A stretchy wrap like AmaWrap for example has three thin layers, a buckle carrier may have one very thick sewn layer.
+Make sure to factor that in.

 Also, are you using the wrap around the house?
 In which case you may want to put less layers on, and for outside when its cold, a decent coat. (never a snow suit).
 Remember that baby will also be sharing your body heat, and when they are small you can wrap your maternity coat around the both of you!

 Remember that their legs and head will be sticking out of the wrap, so when outdoors make sure you remember their booties and hat!
 I’ve talked about babywearing in winter in a previous blog post.

 What is the best baby sling for newborns?

 Most people tend to go with a stretchy wrap when looking for newborn baby carriers.
 It is one size fits all, plus the fabric molds over babys back rather than him sitting against a harder structured carrier, meaning that even when baby is tiny you will have a perfect fit.

 When my son was born at 35w he was a tiny 5lb 3oz.
 At that age and weight, he would have benefited from the skin-to-skin contact more than most, so I used the wrap from day 2 (with the blessings of our healthcare professionals due to his weight) It fit perfectly and he was as happy in it as he would have been in the womb.